 How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 Building a higher credit score is rewarding.
-It allows you to qualify for a mortgage, apply for credit cards and loans with lower interest rates, and get better deals on all kinds of financial products and services.
+It allows you to qualify for a mortgage, get a higher credit limit, apply for credit cards and loans with lower interest rates, and get better deals on all kinds of financial products and services.

-If you don’t know where to start and how to repair your credit to make yourself an appealing borrower, there are several ways to approach these tasks.
+If you don’t know where to start and how to rebuild credit to make yourself an appealing borrower, there are several ways to approach these tasks.
 Considering that credit-building can be a lengthy process, the best time to start is now.

 Instead of trying to raise your score, you should analyze your credit reports and try to fix any negative marks.

-The credit system is flawed in so many ways, and millions of Americans have to deal with unfair derogatory items that make them appear much riskier borrowers than they actually are.
-Whether you decide to do it on your own or use credit repair services, fixing your credit may be the best solution.
+The US credit system is flawed in many ways, and millions of Americans have to deal with unfair derogatory items that make them appear much riskier borrowers than they actually are.
+Whether you decide to try and fix your credit on your own or use credit repair services, fixing your credit may be the best solution.

-Read on to learn about the factors impacting your credit score, how to improve your profile, and how to maintain your creditworthiness.
+“So, how to fix my credit score?” we hear you ask.
+Read on to learn about the factors impacting your credit score, how to improve your profile, and how to maintain your creditworthiness once you’ve earned a good credit score.

 What is Bad Credit?

-Consumers are considered to have bad credit if they owe too much money or have a history of failing to pay bills on time.
-Often reflected as a poor credit score - typically under 580 on the FICO scoring system - bad credit also refers to the likelihood that a consumer won’t be able to keep up with timely payments in the future.
+Consumers are considered to have bad credit if they have credit card debt or a history of late or missed payments.
+Often reflected in a poor credit score - typically under 580 on the FICO scoring system - bad credit also refers to the likelihood that a consumer won’t be able to keep making timely credit payments in the future.

-That’s why people with below-average scores find it hard to get approved for a loan or a credit card at competitive interest rates and resort to credit clean-up strategies.
+That’s why people with below-average credit scores or limited credit history find it hard to get approved for a loan or a credit card at competitive interest rates.
+That’s why, to fix bad credit, or resolve other credit issues, many turn to credit counseling or hire the services of a credit repair company.

-Using a similar set of criteria, such as your credit utilization and payment history data, each different credit bureau calculates your credit score a little differently.
-Therefore, the numbers might vary slightly based on the agency you use.
+Using a similar set of criteria, such as your credit utilization and payment history data, each different credit bureau has a slightly different credit score calculation.
+Therefore, the numbers might vary slightly based on the credit counseling agency you use and which of the three major credit bureaus you get your credit report from.

 Note that, in some cases, your reports may list negative items that don’t belong there.
-By law, consumers have the right to dispute any entries they consider inaccurate, incomplete, or ambiguous.
+By law, consumers have the right to dispute any credit report information they consider inaccurate, incomplete, or ambiguous.

-However, before you dive into error-disputing and other credit-repairing strategies, you should understand which aspects of your behavior as a consumer affect credit score calculations.
+However, before you dive into error-disputing and start the credit repair process in earnest, you should understand which aspects of your behavior as a consumer affect credit score calculations and what credit card companies would want to see improved.

 Here’s a rundown of the five major components that make up a consumer’s personal credit score according to FICO:

 This is an indication of how consistent or inconsistent you were with making on-time payments in the past.
-Of the five factors that affect your credit calculations (and credit-rebuilding efforts), payment history carries the most weight and constitutes 35% of your total score.
+Of the five factors that affect your credit calculations (and credit-rebuilding efforts), it carries the most weight: payment history accounts for a massive 35% of your total score.

 Based on the premise that past behavior can serve as a foundation for forecasting future spending habits, FICO takes both installment loans, such as student loans and mortgages, and revolving credit, such as lines of credit and credit cards, into account when assessing a borrower's payment history.